 Lucky for you, I'm a former content manager who has also had to hire a few content managers throughout my career.

 If someone submits an application, resume, and cover letter with errors, typos, and/or a liberal interpretation of editorial style, they are not the right fit.
-I get that mistakes happen, but what does it tell you when a content manager candidate submits an application for a role where the requirements outline the need for an "impeccable" command of the English language, as well as a keen an eye for detail?
 I don't want to speak in absolutes by saying there is no circumstance under which I will allow someone to move forward in the content manager hiring process if they submit an application with typos or other issues — but it would be exceedingly rare for me to do so.

 Absolutely no experience with interviewing someone for a piece of content is a big red flag.
 I don't care if their only interviewing experience was in an academic setting in journalism school or part of a few small ad hoc projects at one of their last jobs.
-One of the most important parts of the content manager role is making people feel comfortable, building rapport, and then extracting content marketing goodness out of subject matter experts in a short period of time.
-So, they need to have at least dabbled in interviewing.
-Otherwise, they'll go to the bottom of the list.
+One of the most important parts of this role is making people feel comfortable, building rapport, and then extracting content marketing goodness out of subject matter experts in a short period of time.

-They've never heard of AP Style, Chicago Manual of Style, or other standard content style guides is another one.
+They've never heard of AP Style, the Chicago Manual of Style, or other standard content style guides is another red flag.
 This likely won't be an issue if you're pulling candidates from journalism or communications backgrounds.
-But the person you hire needs to have at least some understanding of what a content style guide is, because they will be the one who needs to create one for your brand and then enforce it.
-Again, I'm not looking for someone who can recite those rules by heart — unless you're a J-school grad.
-It's more about a familiarity with the concept of content style; everything else can be taught.
+But the person you hire needs to have at least some understanding of what a content style guide is because they will be the one who needs to create one for your brand and then enforce it.

-Look for someone who clearly communicates they get the scope and demand of the job.
-Similar to my first tip about digital marketing generalist applicants, I'm generally wary of those who seem to only have a cursory understanding of what a content manager does, based on the amount of information we provide about the spirit of the role, the typical week of a content manager, metrics for success, skill and educational requirements, etc. If someone is looking to just be a copywriter, I don't care how great their portfolio is — they're a super-talented individual contributor, but they're not a content manager.
-Someone needs to communicate through their cover letter and application that they want this job specifically.
-How that manifests will depend on the individual, but you'll know it when you see it.
-The applications you should green-light for the next phase should show that they "get it."
+Look for someone who clearly communicates that they get the scope and demand of the job.
+Similar to my first tip about digital marketing generalist applicants, I'm wary of those who seem to only have a cursory understanding of what a content manager does based on the amount of information we provide.
+If someone is looking to just be a copywriter, I don't care how great their portfolio is — they're a super-talented individual contributor, but they're not a content manager.

 Before you take your content manager job description live for applications, I want to say something we've said before, across multiple articles.
 But it's so important, I feel the need to say it again: